Suzuki Jimny: North American market

 The 1988.5 model Samurai was re-tuned for better on-road use in the United States.
 This revision included softer suspension settings and a larger anti-roll bar to reduce body roll.
 A lower fifth gear (.865:1 vs the earlier .795:1) increased engine speed and power on the highway, and improved dashboard and seats made the Samurai more comfortable.

-A new 1.3 liter four-cylinder engine with throttle-body fuel injection was introduced with 66 hp in September 1991.
+A new 1.3 litre four-cylinder engine with throttle-body fuel injection was introduced with 66 hp in September 1991.
 The Samurai was supplemented in Canada and the United States markets in 1989 by the Suzuki Sidekick, which eventually replaced the Samurai in 1995.
 The rear seat was removed from 1994 and 1995 Samurai models with rear shoulder safety belts becoming mandatory, and the partial roll cage not having the required mounting provisions, unlike the larger Jeep Wrangler.
 Low sales and pending stricter safety legislation prompted the withdrawal of the Samurai from Canada and the United States markets after 1995.